-Visit the main office to find out about volunteer opportunities available.
-Some activities include: Helping in the classroom, field trips, helping in the library or cafeteria, translating during meetings, and participating in school wide events and celebrations.
+Visit the main office to learn about available volunteer opportunities.
+Some activities include: helping in the classroom, supporting field trips, assisting in the library or cafeteria, translating during meetings, and participating in school wide events and celebrations.
 Parents may decide according to their strengths or interests.
-Not all volunteering has to take place at the school site, or during school hours.
+Not all volunteering has to take place at the school site or during school hours.